joshbegley/nyt-latest/previous.md

 `Fed officials have been watching the job market as they move toward a rate cut this month.
 Friday’s report contained good and bad news.`\
 https://nytimes.com/2024/09/06/business/economy/jobs-reports-federal-reserve-interest-rates.html

-**Teen Accused of Georgia School Shooting Appears in Court**\
+**Teen and Father Charged With Georgia School Shooting Appear in Court**\
-`The 14-year-old’s father, who was arrested Thursday in connection with the deaths of two teachers and two students, is scheduled to appear later on Friday morning.`\
+`The 14-year-old’s father was arrested Thursday in connection with the deaths of two teachers and two students, which his son is accused of carrying out with a military-style rifle.`\
 https://nytimes.com/2024/09/06/us/georgia-school-shooting.html

 **Meeting With Allies, Zelensky Presses for More Weapons**\